Make a Difference

 - Support for Families: assist in monthly Saturday Fun Respite events and activities

-- Special Events: assist with a planning committee, set up, clean up and a variety of activities
+- Special Events: Assist with planning, set up, clean up and a variety of activities

 - Corporate or Team Events: If you have a group looking for a volunteer project, we can match some of our needs with your group’s skillset or interest